What is the Peliqan MCP Server?

 Tips

 peliqan://docs/data-app-pqfirst.
 This ensures it uses the correctpqfunctions and script structure. - Deletions are permanent — deleting a schema, table, or data app via the MCP cannot be undone.
-The AI will always confirm before doing this, but double-check before approving.

 Need help?